ReiKath26/Bluejack-Fantasy/README.md

 # Bluejack-Fantasy
-Mid Term Quiz for Multimedia Programming Foundation Course at BINUS UNIVERSITY
+Mid Term Quiz for Multimedia Programming Foundation Course

 This is the result of my quiz for Multimedia Programming Foundation.
 We're tasked to create a program using JAVA GUI which copy exactly from the example given.
 We're given 90 minute to finish this project.